 We’re already been in Seoul, so we wasted no opportunity in visiting the Korea War Memorial.
-That’s why immediately after buying some computer electronic stuffs in Yongsan (considered the Greenhills/Gilmore of Seoul), we were invited by our friend, Sir Donald to go here, which is just nearby.
-What we failed to check is that the main hall is closed during Mondays (and we went there on a Monday), but it is OK, for even outdoors there are already interesting stuffs to see.
+That’s why immediately after buying some computer electronic stuff in Yongsan (considered the Greenhills/Gilmore of Seoul), we were invited by our friend to go here, which is just nearby.
+What we failed to check is that the main hall is closed during Mondays (and we went there on a Monday), but it is OK, for even outdoors there is already interesting stuff to see.

-The Korean War is among the most bitter part of the Korean History.
-Since 1945, after the Japanese was expelled from the peninsula, Korea has never been united.
+The Korean War is among the most bitter part of Korean History.
+Since 1945, after the Japanese were expelled from the peninsula, Korea has never been united.
 The division of Korea is among the results of the Cold War, with the Union of Soviet Socialist Republics (USSR, aka Russia) wanting to spread Communist ideology worldwide.
-They already did it in eastern half of Europe after vanquishing the Nazis, they also want to do the same in Korea.
-After the Japanese defeat, the USSR controlled northern half of Korea, while the United States took over the southern half.
-Negotiations for a unified Korea fell off, which leads to the establishment of the communist North Korea and the democratic South Korea.
-The two Koreas was divided along the 38 degree latitude which is to be called the Demilitarized Zone, aka the 38th Parallel.
+They already did it in the eastern half of Europe after vanquishing the Nazis, they also want to do the same in Korea.
+After the Japanese defeat, the USSR controlled the northern half of Korea, while the United States took over the southern half.
+Negotiations for a unified Korea fell off, which leads to the establishment of communist North Korea and democratic South Korea.
+The two Koreas were divided along the 38-degree latitude which is to be called the Demilitarized Zone, aka the 38th Parallel.

-But the Communists wanted to take control of the whole Korea, and believed of being the sovereign of the entire peninsula.
-After several small skirmishes along the DMZ, on June 25, 1950, the North Korean army unleashed a full scale invasion on South Korea.
-The southern half was quickly overran, until the United Nations forces led by the United States pushed them back in a counter-offensive from Busan.
+But the Communists wanted to take control of the whole of Korea and believed of being the sovereign of the entire peninsula.
+After several small skirmishes along the DMZ, on June 25, 1950, the North Korean army unleashed a full-scale invasion on South Korea.
+The southern half was quickly overrun until the United Nations forces led by the United States pushed them back in a counter-offensive from Busan.
 As the UN advanced towards the Chinese border, China (which fell to Communism a little less than a year earlier) intervened in a surprise counter-attack and pushed the UN forces back south.
-In July 27, 1953, the two fronts stabilized, and the ceasefire was established.
-But as the two Koreas signed an armistice and not a peace treaty, until now the two Koreas is still technically at war, until now.
+On July 27, 1953, the two fronts stabilized, and the ceasefire was established.
+But as the two Koreas signed an armistice and not a peace treaty, until now the two Koreas are still technically at war, until now.

-The war ended with massive casualties at both sides.
+The war ended with massive casualties on both sides.
 Over 2.5 million civilians were killed.

 Maybe you know how the two Koreas continue to taunt each other (with the North almost always doing the provocation) which sometimes lead to bloody skirmishes.

-While we are sad that we were unable to went inside the main hall, the outside still offered equally interesting and informative things about this brutal war.
+While we are sad that we were unable to go inside the main hall, the outside still offered equally interesting and informative things about this brutal war.

 We just learned that the War Memorial was built on what was once a large army base.
 It is the largest museum of its kind.
 But still, the area is surrounded by military offices, for instance, the Ministry of National Defense is just in front of it.
 I sometimes wonder, how if the Philippine Armed Forces just built a war museum over a large part of Fort Bonifacio instead of selling it to become a large upscale business district called the Bonifacio Global City?

 The goals of the War Memorial is not just to inform the visitors about the brutality of war, especially the Korean War.
-It also gives current generations of the need for consistent national security amidst the ongoing threats, and the hope of having a world peace.
+It also gives current generations of the need for consistent national security amidst the ongoing threats and the hope of having world peace.

-At the front of the War Memorial are monuments that highlights this grim chapter of the Korean history.
-A large obelisk is at the middle, surrounded at opposite sides by statues of people from all walks of life.
+At the front of the War Memorial are monuments that highlight this grim chapter of Korean history.
+A large obelisk is in the middle, surrounded at opposite sides by statues of people from all walks of life.
 The remarkable thing on these statues (and some other statues scattered around the Memorial) is their attention to detail, which helps capture the harsh reality of war.